 Google Pixel 4 & Pixel 4 XL comes with the much-requested dark theme out of the box thanks to the Android 10 operating system.
 Other Google Pixel devices can also get this dark theme if they update their device to the latest Android operating system.

 Now, It’s no news that the Google Pixel 4 & Pixel 4 XL comes with Android 10 which comes with the Dark theme.
 What you don’t know is that the dark theme doesn’t just turn your settings menu and notification bar dark, it also affects other apps.

 For example, if you turn on a dark theme, apps like Google play store, Gmail, Chrome and some other apps also go Dark.
 This list of apps with dark mode/theme is always growing and so, very soon, with just one tick in your settings menu, all apps will activate their dark theme.

 To turn on the Dark theme, Simply navigate to the Settings Menu >> Display >> Tick Dark theme to turn it on.

 Styles & Wallpapers

-You can create different themes with different shapes, sizes and colours then save it and apply it whenever you want.
+You can create different themes with different shapes, sizes and colours then save them and apply them whenever you want.

 Motion Sensor is one of the new hardware features of the Google Pixel 4 & Pixel 4 XL which opens up new ways for you to interact with your device.
 Thanks to this motion sensor, you can easily swipe your finger above your device to skip to the next or previous music on apps like Spotify, Amazon music and the rest.

-This will keep the display at 90Hz at all time but will also increase battery drain.
+This will keep the display at 90Hz at all times but will also increase battery drain.

 Identify songs around you with Now Playing